xh3b4sd/rescue/README.md

 ### Create Tasks

+`Engine.Create` submits a new task to the system.
 Anyone can create any task any time.
-The task producer must just have an understanding of what consumers within the system are capable of. `Meta` and `Root` of a queued task must always match with a consumer in order to be processed.
+The task producer must just have an understanding of what consumers within the system are capable of. `Task.Meta` and `Task.Root` of a queued task must always match with a consumer in order to be processed.

 ```go
 tas := &task.Task{